 We do offer emergency and after hour service to existing K-Gas customers.
 If you call our office after hours, our answering service will provide you alternate numbers.
 If you would like to become a customer click here.

 We currently service Butte County and surrounding areas including Bangor, Berry Creek, Biggs, Brush Creek, Butte Valley, Cherokee, Chico, Durham, Enterprise, Feather Falls, Forbestown, Gridley, Honcut, Little Grass Valley/Challenge (seasonally), Loma Rica, Magalia, Oroville, Palermo, Paradise, Rackerby, Wyandotte, and Yankee Hill.
 If you do not see your area listed, please contact us.

 8. What forms of payment do you accept?

 K-Gas accepts payment by cash, check and credit/debit cards.
-If you would like more information on setting up recurring or automatic payments, complete the authorization form or contact us.
+If you would like more information on setting up recurring or automatic payments, complete the Auto Pay Authorization Form or contact us.
 You can pay online by clicking the Pay Online link found at the top of the website.

 9. What is propane?

 Propane, or liquefied petroleum gas, is a liquid fuel stored under pressure.
 Before leaving the tank, the propane is vaporized to a gas.
 There is an odorant added to propane allowing leaks of unburned gas to be detected more easily.
 Propane smells most like rotten eggs or a skunk’s spray.
 If requested, we will provide you with a “scratch and smell” test.